 Submissions should be made electronically through this website.
 Once submitted, the author can track the submission and communicate with the editors via the online journal management system.

 Please ensure that you consider the following guidelines when preparing your manuscript.
 Failure to do so may delay processing your submission.

-Use the Junctions Template to format your manuscript.
+Use the relevant templates below to format your manuscript.

 The title page must include all of the below information about the author, in the same order.
 No further information should be included: Title (optional), Full author name(s), Affiliation(s) (institution and country), Corresponding author’s email address (other author email addresses are optional).
 Author names must include a forename and a surname.
 Forenames should preferably not include only initials.

 Include an author biography of 35-50 words, written in third person and noting the author’s position, department, institution and main research interest.

 Submit the title page in a seperate file during initial submission to ensure anonymity in the peer review process.